AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-prospect-audience-destination.md

 ## Next steps {#next-steps}

-By reading this article, you now know how to author a custom [!DNL Amazon S3] destination to export prospect audiences by using Destination SDK.
+By reading this article, you now know how to use Destination SDK to author a custom [!DNL Amazon S3] destination to export prospect audiences.